 What do you want to achieve?

-First of all, map out your 2018 business objectives against your marketing objectives and make sure they align.
+First of all, map out your yearly business objectives against your marketing objectives and make sure they align.
 This is the most important place to start as this ‘meeting of minds’ is essential for reducing the risk of an unwanted surprise 12 months down the road when objectives aren’t hit and your boss is far from impressed.
 It’s essential to have the buy-in of senior members of the organisation so that your wider operational marketing plan is understood by those driving the business.
 If your marketing plan and objectives aren’t fed from the top, you will have a problem.

 My suggestion is securing 30 minutes with as many members of your brand’s senior leadership team to compare notes on the strategy for coming year.
 You’ll find it really useful and probably come away with some fresh ideas for content or a wacky experiential idea for example!
 Start with some of these areas of conversation to prompt the data you need: